 Automated and Manual Testing

-There are two layers to testing a webpage/site for accessibility compliance: automated testing and manual testing.
-You should use a combination of both to get the whole picture and it is highly recommended to add an additional layer of testing with someone from the disability community.
+There are two layers to testing a web page/site for accessibility compliance: automated testing and manual testing.
+You need a combination of both to get the whole picture and it is highly recommended to add an additional layer of testing with someone from the disability community.

 Automatic testing will give you a good start and help you to understand some of the basics.
 Most tools have suggestions for correcting, links to the criteria, and general guidelines.
-But even the best automated testing tool can test only less than 25% that must meet WCAG 2.0 AA guidelines.
-And false positives are common and take time to weed out.
+Even the better testing tools test less than 25% of the WCAG 2.0 AA guidelines.
+False positives are common and take time to weed out.
 The speed and convenience of Automatic Testing make it an integral part of testing.
 It is a good start but not a reliable evaluation of true accessibility.
 You may get slightly different results with different tools.
 Some tools do a better job of presenting the findings.
 It is a matter of preference.
-Also the tools are improving rapidly keep checking to see what is new.
+Also, the tools are improving rapidly keep checking to see what is new.

 An example of manual testing you must DIY is for the accuracy of closed captioning that can only be determined by someone who is familiar with the subject material.
 The difference between the caption reading “Richmond CA” and Richmond VA” is only two letters and seem like a very small percentage off, but the information given to the person dependent on captioning is not equal.